-- 1/4 cup chopped parsley (optional)
+- ¼ cup chopped parsley (optional)

-- Whisk together the honey, lemon juice, chicken stock and Dijon together.
-Pour into skillet and whisk until boiling.
-Reduce to a low simmer and add chicken back in pan.
-Lay the lemon slices over the chicken, cover the skillet and let simmer for 10 mintues or until chicken is cooked through.
+- Once the sauce is bubbling, reduce the heat to a low simmer and add the chicken back to the pan.
+Lay the lemon slices over the chicken, cover the skillet, and let simmer for 10 minutes or until the chicken is cooked through.